-In this Insight, we focus on cross-border ecommerce and why it's becoming an essential element to growing and scaling an ecommerce business.
+Cross-border ecommerce is becoming an essential element to growing and scaling an ecommerce business.
+This Insight takes a closer look at why that is.

 Cross-border ecommerce is the key to exponential growth for online businesses.
 After you’ve spent years establishing an ecommerce business in a regional or national market, it may be time to consider expanding your business into different countries.
 Over the last several years, cross-border ecommerce sales have skyrocketed due to an increased demand for foreign goods, and a rising middle class, particularly in Asia-Pacific (APAC) countries.